 |

-When your heat pump cannot find any heat it uses far more expensive electricity trying, hopelessly, to make you warm.
-But you remain cold.
-Sadly, that extra, expensive, electricity mostly came from fossil fuel.
+When your heat pump cannot find heat easily, it finds heat using far more electricity.
+You are warm.
+But, sadly, that extra, expensive, electricity mostly came from gas fired power stations, only 50% efficient and churning out CO2.

 I called an old client from 8 years earlier.
 He said that his air source heat pump ices up in very cold weather and makes heat to de-ice itself.
-I presume that it uses mains electricity to de-ice itself, which would mean it is using electricity but bringing zero heat inside during this process.
+I presume that it uses mains electricity to de-ice itself, which would mean it is using electricity that brings in zero heat during this process.

 A new client in December 2022 turns out to have worked in the energy industry for many years including a time as the manager of a gas-fired power station.